psave/psave/README.md

 - ⚡ Fun fact: ...
 [![Colab](https://img.shields.io/badge/Colab-F9AB00?style=for-the-badge&logo=googlecolab&color=525252)](https://www.kaggle.com/paulwsave)
 -->
 I am an AI/ML product manager who also works on fun data science side projects and Kaggle competitions.
 I founded <a href="https://www.datascienceinstitute.ai/">Cascadia Data Science Institute</a> in 2018.
+Our goal is to be the professional network for AI/ML product managers, researchers, and practitioners.

+<H3>More on Cascadia Data Science Institute:</H3>
+<b>Vision:</b> A world where the benefits of AI/ML are equally accessible to all, regardless of race, gender, or socio-economic background.
+<b>Mission:</b> We bring together current and future AI/ML leaders in product, research, data science, data engineering, and MLOps to learn together and support each other in honing our specialties so that we can advance our careers and humanity.

 Follow me on: